kylehill/assignments/bikeshare/README.md

 ## Normal Mode

-Make the first three tests pass.
-(Nearest Station, Northernmost Station, and Random Station)

-## Hard Mode

 Make all five tests pass.

 ## Nightmare Mode

 Using the data returned with the API, make something interesting.